AnnaProDev/Face-to-Face/README.md

 Used React.js , Redux.js,  HTML5, JavaScript and TypeScript for page development

 <h2>Used API</h2>
-**Placeholder API: (bold)** The Placeholder API is used for generating placeholder data for user profiles, status updates, and messages.
+**Placeholder API:**  The Placeholder API is used for generating placeholder data for user profiles, status updates, and messages.
 It provides a convenient way to simulate real data and populate the application during development and testing.

 <h2>How to Log in</h2>
 For testing social network use the following email and password:<br>